 Research tells us that integration tests are more costly in terms of time, effort and maintenance without giving us any more guarantees.

 You might all be on the same team now but:

 new people join teams and they won't have all the context that your team currently has

-people leave and take their knowledge with them
+people leave and take their knowledge and practices with them

 organisations get restructured, and product ownership changes

-people are falliable, and communication doesn't always happen, despite everyone's best intent
+people are fallible, and communication doesn't always happen, despite everyone's best intent

-Something to note - the team that orginally wrote Pact was "all on the same team".
+Something to note - the team that originally wrote Pact was "all on the same team".